GospelSounders/adventhymnals/content/02.christ-in-song/09.701-800/05.741-750/01.Sweet-Hour-of-Prayer/docs.md

 ---
+title: |
-title: 741.
-Sweet Hour of Prayer
+    741. Sweet Hour of Prayer - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 741.
+Sweet Hour of Prayer.
+Sweet hour of pray'r, sweet hour of pray'r, That calls me from a world of care, And bids me, at my Father's throne Make all my wants and wishes known!
+In seasons of distress and grief, My soul has often found relief, And oft escaped the tempter's snare, By thy return, sweet hour of pray'r.
+    keywords:  |
-    keywords: Christ in Song, Sweet Hour of Prayer, Sweet hour of pray&#039;r, sweet hour of pray&#039;r,
+        Christ in Song, adventhymnals, advent hymnals, Sweet Hour of Prayer, Sweet hour of pray'r, sweet hour of pray'r.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 741. SWEET HOUR OF PRAYER
+####  Christ in Song,

 ```txt
 1.